SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

 1. Import the PredictiveRVMonitor module.

-2. Invoke the "testStoreProcess" method in the MainTest module, providing the following arguments in order:
+2. Invoke the "predictiveRVmonitor" method in the PredictiveRVMonitor module, providing the following arguments in order:
    - Input property
    - Property to verify
    - Input trace